callumberry/Mobile-Robot/design_files/3D_printing/README.md

 | Mounts | 1.13 in<sup>3</sup>| 7.5 % |
 | Total | 5.61 in<sup>3</sup>| 44.9 %|

-modified from this design https://www.thingiverse.com/thing:430305
+treads and wheels modified from this design: https://www.thingiverse.com/thing:430305.

 # Pictures
 ## Wheels